 My daughter loves to face paint and simple shirt dresses for Halloween.
 So I came up with this affordable and easy sugar skull costume DIY.
 In this post, I am going to write about how fast and easy it is to put together.

-Before we get started, you can see more costume ideas of mine for her HERE, HERE and HERE, which all start out with the same basic comfy cotton shirt dress as I used for this easy sugar skull Halloween costume.
+Before we get started, you can see more of her costumes sad clown costume, DIY maleficent costume, dark angel costume, and Queen of Hearts costume, which all start out with the same basic comfy cotton shirt dress as I used for this easy sugar skull Halloween costume.

 Make your own easy sugar skull halloween costume

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.

 - face paint brushes or makeup brushes (HERE)

 I started by detaching the faux roses from the bouquet.
 You can either use scissors or just your hands.

 Then take the headband and lay out your lace piece over the headband the way you want it.
 I wanted it to look like a bridal veil.
 When I figure out the placement I used my heated hot glue gun to attach the fabric to the headband.
 I did this by placing dabs of glue onto the headband and then carefully placing the lace onto the dots.
 Be careful it’s easy to burn yourself.